evanberkowitz/metaq/README.md

 # TASK SCRIPT STRUCTURE

+Task scripts must be directly executable, so if you script in a language that isn't bash, you must include the correct shebang.
+It need not be `bash`.
 The structure of a task script is only very loosely constrained.

-You tell METAQ about the task by incorporating flags that METAQ understands into the task script.
+You tell `METAQ` about the task by incorporating flags that `METAQ` understands into the task script.
 A bare-bones script looks like this:
 ```bash
 #!/bin/bash
 #METAQ GPUS 2